SLeess/HDC_Events-Laravel/README.md

 - **Livewire**: Component to facilitate real-time interaction between the frontend and backend.
 - **MySQL**: Database used for event and user persistence.
 - **IONIC Icons**: Icons used to enhance the interface.
+- **Admin LTE**: Admin dashboard template used to improve the UI for managing events.

 ## Requirements